Client Guide

 These require me to unplug from everything else and focus exclusively on one project for a substantial amount of time.
 Reviewing and turning drafts of long or complex contracts.
 Grappling with new developments in law or regulation.
 Researching a specific question of law.
 Writing a concise statement of high-level advice or strategy.

-I typically schedule deep tasks to large blocks of time—morning, afternoon, or evening.
-Then I have to “defend” that block from encroachment and interruption.
+I typically schedule deep tasks to large slots of time—morning, afternoon, or evening.
+Then I have to “defend” that slot from encroachment and interruption.
 Some deep tasks take a whole working day or more.
 I try to work these as scheduled.
 However, “emergency” or highly time-sensitive items occasionally ruin my plans.

 From experience, I’ve learned that if I do two deep tasks in a day—say, one full-morning job and one full-afternoon job—I can’t keep up quality for a third in the same day.
 The evening is then good for quick and small tasks only.
 Same if I do a single large job spanning morning and afternoon or afternoon and evening.
-My chances of an oversight or significant mistake drop in a big way if I can postpone the next big job to the next day.
+My chances of an oversight or wrong analytical turn improve significantly I can postpone the next big job to the next day.

-Mornings, afternoons, and evenings free of commitments and interruptions are the precious coins of my realm.
-I fight to save up for them, and to defend them from my clients, so I can get heavy lifting done.
-Realistically, I only get a handful of open deep-tasks slots per week, for all my clients.
+Mornings, afternoons, and evenings free of commitments and interruptions are the air and light of my practice.
+I fight to preserve and defend them, often from the very clients I’m working hard to help, so I can get heavy lifting done.
+Realistically, I only get a handful of deep-task slots per week to spend on all my clients.

 Appointments

-Anything else that gets calendared, including negotiation calls and counseling conversations.
-These can be some of my best and most important work, but take prior preparation and disqualify large time blocks from assignment to deep tasks.
+There are other types of tasks that get calendared, including negotiation calls and counseling conversations.
+These can be some of my best and most important work, but take prior preparation and disqualify large time slots from assignment to deep tasks.

-If I schedule a call mid-morning on a Tuesday, I’ll need the start of that morning to review notes and prepare to make good use of the time, and probably won’t be able to do a deep dive on a contract before lunch.
-If I have to dial into a meeting on a Wednesday afternoon, I can’t do a big job that takes two slots in a row—morning and afternoon, afternoon and evening—on that day.
+If I schedule a call mid-morning on a Tuesday, I’ll need the start of that morning to review notes and prepare to make good use of the time.
+If it’s a really involved call, like a negotiation, I probably won’t be able to do a deep dive on a contract before lunch.
+Moreover, if I have to dial into a meeting on a Wednesday afternoon, I can’t do a big job that takes two slots in a row—morning and afternoon, afternoon and evening—on that day.

 Proofing